PolandOfficial Name: Republic of Poland

-Poland is a party to the Schengen Agreement.
-U.S. citizens may enter Poland for up to 90 days for tourist or business purposes without a visa.
-Your passport must be valid for at least three months beyond the period of stay.
-You will need sufficient funds and a return airline ticket.
+- Passports should be valid for at least six months beyond your stay.
 For additional details about travel into and within Schengen countries, please see our Schengen fact sheet.

-You will need a visa for stays longer than 90 days or to work or study in Poland.
-In such cases, you should apply for a visa at least one month in advance of traveling to Poland.
-Visit the website of the Polish Embassy in Washington, D.C. for the most current information on applying for a Polish visa.
+- You will need a visa for stays longer than 90 days or to work or study in Poland.
+Visit the Embassy of Poland’s website for the most current visa information.

-For further information on entry requirements and current visa information, please contact the consular section of the Embassy of the Republic of Poland, 2224 Wyoming Avenue, N.W., Washington, D.C.
-20008, telephone (202) 499-1700, or the Polish consulates in Chicago, Los Angeles, or New York.
+For further information on entry requirements and current visa information, please contact the consular section of the Embassy of Poland, 2224 Wyoming Avenue, N.W., Washington, D.C.
+20008, (202) 499-1700, or a Polish consulate in Chicago, Los Angeles, or New York.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Poland.

 Safety and Security

 Credible information indicates terrorist groups continue plotting possible attacks in Europe.
 European governments are taking action to guard against terrorist attacks; however, all European countries remain potentially vulnerable to attacks from transnational terrorist organizations.